Writing Your Psychology Research Paper

 For individuals in the U.S. & U.S. territories

-This primer for undergraduates explains how to write a clear, compelling, well-organized research paper.
+This primer explains how to write clear, compelling, well-organized research papers.

 From picking a promising topic, to finding and digesting the pertinent literature, to developing a thesis, to outlining and presenting ideas, to editing for clarity and concision — each step is broken down and illustrated with examples.

 In addition, a bonus chapter discusses how to combat procrastination.
-Students learn that the best writing is done in chunks over long periods of time, and that writing is a skill that improves with practice.
+You will learn that the best writing is done in chunks over long periods of time and that writing is a skill that improves with practice.

-By following the advice in this book, any student can not only get through their dreaded writing assignment, but become a more proficient writer.
+By following the advice in this book, you can not only get through dreaded writing assignments, but also become a more proficient writer.